FlorianSchnitzhofer/dtl-pipline/README.md

   Run `npm run dev` to start the development server.

+  A docker-compose stack is included for local integration testing.
+The backend now defaults to the bundled MariaDB service (`db`) with credentials `dtl`/`dtl`, and the frontend container proxies `/api` requests directly to the backend, so the UI and API work together without additional configuration.

   ## Database configuration

   The backend is configured to connect to the external MySQL instance at `k2gn.your-database.de` with the database `db_dtal_pipeline` and user `admin_user`.